natenka/pyneng-book-en/docs/source/book/04_data_structures/string_format.rst

     In [13]: '{:08b} {:08b} {:08b} {:08b}'.format(192, 100, 1, 1)
     Out[13]: '11000000 01100100 00000001 00000001'

-You can enter names in curly brackets.
+You can enter names in curly braces.
 This makes it possible to pass arguments in any order and also makes template more understandable:

 .. code:: python